FeaturevisorFeaturevisor

 // variables

-Featurevisor SDK will take care of computing the right variation for you against the given userId and country attributes as context.
+Featurevisor SDK will take care of evaluating the right value(s) for you synchronously against the provided userId and country attributes in the context.

 Find more examples of SDK usage here.